 The program is administered for NASA by Oak Ridge Associated Universities (ORAU).
 ORAU provides innovative scientific and technical solutions to advance national priorities in science, education, security and health.
 Through specialized teams of experts, unique laboratory capabilities and access to a consortium of more than 100 major Ph.D.-granting institutions, ORAU works with federal, state, local and commercial customers to advance national priorities and serve the public interest.

 NASA Postdoctoral Research Fellows work closely with NASA scientists on their own research programs.
 By contrast, the NASA Postdoctoral Management Program (NPMP) is designed to provide valuable experience in the management of scientific programs.
 NPMP Fellows generally work with NASA program scientists at NASA Headquarters on a wide range of programmatic activities involving various aspects in the management of a research and analysis program, analyzing the progress made toward the Division’s scientific research objectives, and participating in future mission feasibility studies.
-NASA Postdoctoral Management Program Fellowships are open to NASA Postdoctoral Research Fellows who have completed at least one year of their research fellowship.
+NASA Postdoctoral Management Program Fellowships are open to applicants who have completed at least one year of a research fellowship.

 You may apply for an award before you complete your Ph.D., but you must complete all requirements for a Ph.D. or an equivalent doctorate degree and provide proof of that qualification before beginning the fellowship.

+An applicant does not choose whether to apply as a Postdoctoral or Senior Fellow, it is determined by when they have earned their PhD.
 A Postdoctoral Fellow has held the doctoral degree for less than five years at the time of application.
 A Senior Fellow has held the doctoral degree for five or more years at the time of application.
-This is addressed in the ‘Education History’ component of the application.

 A fellowship term of appointment is 12 months.
 NPP appointments may continue for two additional years, contingent on available funding and the continued relevance of the research to NASA’s goals and missions.
 NPP appointments are limited to three years.
 Year 3 must be funded by the advisor and approved by the Center.